Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 without limiting the scope to digital platforms alone.
 5. **Choice Context**: The framework within which an individual can express their preferences regarding the usage of their data by AI systems.
-6. **Timestamp**: Refers to the time (UTC, precise down to 1 second) some data enters AI system.
-Any data derived from that has that timestamp.
+6. **Timestamp**: Refers to the time (real UTC time, precise down to 1 second) measured when data starts entering AI systems.
+Any data derived from that must have that same exact timestamp.
 7. **AI Act**: short version for Artificial Intelligence Regulation Act, if mentioned in this document, it is referring to this document and not to other similiar documents other people may come up with.